King County Archives

-This year, to match our renovated building, we've renovated our website with more information about the records in our holdings and beautiful images of our collections.
+To match our renovated building, we've renovated our website with more information about the records in our holdings and beautiful images of our collections.
 These images are courtesy of Records Center Technician Matthew S. Browning.
 In addition to working for King County, Matt is a professional photographer with more than 15 years of experience.
 He specializes in event, portraiture, and editorial photography, and since 2014, he is a frequent contributing photographer for Real Change Newspaper.

 Photographer Matthew S. Browning

 November 2022: Records Back at the Archives Building

 In May 2022, King County Archives staff moved back into our renovated space, but we still had pallets of county records that needed to be moved back too.
 From July to October, Archives staff, with the help of King County Records Center staff, received, unwrapped, and reshelved roughly 8,000 boxes of county records.
 Archivists and archival records are finally reunited in the same space!

 A special thanks to the entire Records Center team, including Scott Landwehr, Matt Browning, Patrick Gundran, and Coley Sanders, for all of their assistance helping us reshelve 500 boxes each week.
 We couldn't have done it without them.

 Records Center Technician Patrick Gundran reshelving boxes.
 Photo Credit: Matthew S. Browning.